-- 10.1.6 AGLC Inspectors visit licensed premises to: - a) check for compliance with the GLCA, GLCR and Board policies; - b) confirm no structural changes have been made to the premises affecting compliance with the licence; - c) advise licensees that want to apply for a new class of licence, a licence endorsement or a licence extension; - d) investigate complaints; - e) conduct audits on licensee books and records; - f) conduct training seminars; and - g) respond to licensee concerns about the operation of the licensed premises. - 10.1.7 Inspections provide licensees with an opportunity to discuss with AGLC Inspectors: - a) proposed structural changes; - b) sale of the licensed premises; - c) change in shareholders or management; and/or - d) any questions they might have about the GLCA the GLCR and Board policies.
+- 10.1.6 AGLC Inspectors visit licensed premises to: - check for compliance with the GLCA, GLCR and Board policies; a) - b) confirm no structural changes have been made to the premises affecting compliance with the licence; - advise licensees that want to apply for a new class of licence, a c) licence endorsement or a licence extension; - investigate complaints; d) - conduct audits on licensee books and records; e) - conduct training seminars; and f) - respond to licensee concerns about the operation of the g) licensed premises. - 10.1.7 Inspections provide licensees with an opportunity to discuss with AGLC Inspectors: - a) proposed structural changes; - sale of the licensed premises; b) - c) change in shareholders or management; and/or - d) any questions they might have about the GLCA the GLCR and Board policies.

-Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes
+• DATE ISSUED: December 14, 2020 AUTHORITY: Len l